|Title||MAKING THE LIST|

 We are not going claim that we just increased LEGO sales volume at Christmas – because there is an organic uplift at this time of the year.
 However, the true measure of this campaign’s success was monitoring the share of the priority LEGO products we were promoting, as shifting more of these priority products was the key objective for the retail partner.
 The LEGO products featured in the campaign increased their share of total LEGO sales from 2.2% in October (non-campaign period) to 10% in December (campaign period).
 A 4X share increase, with a media spend of just $55,000.
 Additionally, the campaign opened up valuable physical availability with our retail partners with both eBay and Target featuring the campaign with dedicated LEGO environments within their eCommerce experience.
 The campaign proved that with the power of imagination, LEGO isn’t just one toy on a Christmas list, it can be every toy.

 ‘Making The List’ is a smart retail solution that used direct channels to create one of the most targeted and effective Christmas campaigns of the year.
-Powered by a data model built from people’s Christmas shopping intent, the creative solution overcomes LEGO’s biggest hurdle: maintaining relevance.
-The model predicted the popular toys of the season and the creative built them from LEGO.
-Targeting ensured the right toy was delivered to the right person.
+Powered by a data model built from people’s Christmas shopping intent, the creative solution overcomes LEGO’s biggest hurdle – maintaining relevance.
+The model predicted the popular toys of the season and we built them from LEGO bricks.
 If you were looking for a drone for Christmas, LEGO showed you ads of a drone being built from the LEGO CITY Coast Guard Head Quarters set.
+This was applied to 25 of the most popular toys.

 Feedback from retailers suggested a backlog of LEGO products in the lead up to Christmas.
 We overlaid these products with margin, and six priority products were selected to feature in the campaign.
 With only $55,000 in media spend, we had to outsmart other toy brands with targeted and precise retail activity.
 This wasn’t about targeting key demographics or segments.
 We were going after individuals who were in market for toys.
 Our strategy was simple: take advantage of the high interest created by other toys and use it to reinforce LEGO’s point of difference: LEGO can be any toy a child wishes for.
 We gathered and analysed 400 key word groups from Google’s search data.
 This was then aggregated with retailer purchase data, and their predictions leading into Christmas.
 The output was a propensity model that gave us a view of the toys that would be the most popular at Christmas.